 What is the key difference between a broker and a Registered Investment Advisor (RIA) like Victrix?

 The most significant differences between a broker and an RIA come down to “fiduciary duty” and commissions.
 Brokers are not fiduciaries and they earn commissions.
 RIAs like Victrix Investment Advisors are subject to the fiduciary standard and do not earn commissions.
 In our view, the Fiduciary Standard is the ‘gold standard’ of care for clients.
-This link from the Wall Street Journal explains the important differences between RIAs and brokers.

 You suggest that fees at Victrix Investment Advisors are lower than many of your competitors.
 Are you doing something different that gives you a competitive edge?

 At Victrix, we utilize Exchange Traded Funds (ETFs) and individual securities to build client portfolios.
 We are diligent about costs, and we normally select ETFs that have expense ratios in the bottom quartile.
 Frequently, we purchase individual securities which have no expense ratio.
 Many of our competitors use actively-managed mutual funds.
 This practice creates a second layer of fees for the client.
 According to the 2016 Investment Company Institute Factbook, the average fee for actively-managed stock mutual funds in 2015 was 0.84% (ICI 2016 Factbook).
 Fees like these are in addition to the advisory fee charged for selecting your mutual funds and managing your asset allocation.
 The clients’ fee at Chapman Capital is very competitive because we employ low-fee ETFs or no-fee individual securities, or a blend of both.